Zalk0/Firmament/web/src/pages/docs/_texture-pack-format.md

 }
 ```

 You can move the window title around.
 The x and y are relative to the top left of the regular screen (like slots).
 Set to large values to effectively "delete" a slot by moving it offscreen.

-The align only specifies the direction the text grows in, it does not the actual anchor point, so if you want right aligned text you will also need to move the origin of the text to the right (or it will just grow out of the left side of your screen).
+The "align" key only specifies the direction the text grows in, it does not the actual anchor point,
+so if you want right aligned text you will also need to move the origin of the text to the right (or it will just
+grow out of the left side of your screen).

 You can replace the text with another text to render instead.

 Available titles are

 - `containerTitle` for the title of the open container, typically at the very top.
 - `playerTitle` for the players inventory title.
-Note that in the player inventory without a chest or something open, the `containerTitle` is also used for the "Crafting" text.
+Note that in the player inventory without a chest or something open,
+  the `containerTitle` is also used for the "Crafting" text.
 - `repairCostTitle` for the repair cost label in anvils.

 ### Moving components around